 Meals delivered to the participant's residence providing a minimum of one-third of the current recommended dietary allowance.
-These can be hot, bag lunch, refrigerated or blast frozen meals

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-A maximum of 14 meals per week may be provided to a waiver participant.
+These can be hot, bag lunch, refrigerated or blast frozen meals Specify applicable (if any) limits on the amount, frequency, or duration of this service: A maximum of 14 meals per week may be provided to a waiver participant.

-Participant-directed as specified in Appendix E

-✓ Provider managed

-Specify whether the service may be provided by (check each that applies): Legally Responsible Person
+Specify whether the service may be provided by (check each that applies):

-✓ Relative
+Relative

-Legal Guardian
+🔲 Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title Agency Meals Provider Appendix C: Participant Sorvices
+Provider Category Provider Type Title Agency Meals Provider

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Home Delivered Meals

-Provider Category:

-Agency V

-Provider Type:

-Meals Provider Provider Qualifications
+Provider Type: Meals Provider Provider Qualifications

-License (specify):

-^

-Certificate (specify):
+$\langle \rangle$

-Other Standard (specify): Agencies desiring to be a provider of Home Delivered Meals (HDM) Services must have demonstrated experience.
-Experience must include no less than one year in food service meal planning and preparation.
-All meals must meet 1/3 RDA requirements.
-Verification of Provider Qualifications Entity Responsible for Verification: Medicaid Agency Frequency of Verification: Upon enrollment and at least once every 18 months
+Other Standard (specify): Qualifications as described in Contracted Scope of Service Verification of Provider Qualifications Entity Responsible for Verification: Medicaid Agency Frequency of Verification: Upon enrollment and at least once every 18 months